 Looking for natural firewood

 Whenever you’re looking for firewood in Australia, it’s going to depend ultimately on what is available in your local area.
-The key is to get your hands on firewood that is not only dry but dense.
+The key is to get your hands on some firewood that is not only dry but dense.

 Across Western Australia, Jarrah and Wandoo are the species of choice.
 In Tasmania, Brown Peppermint is considered the best, and in Queensland – Ironbark and Box are the preferred choices.
-The most popular though is River Red Gum, which is the easiest to find in South Australia, Victoria and southern NSW.
+The most popular and easiest to source throughout South Australia, Victoria and southern NSW, is River Red Gum.